 - Preheat oven to 375 degrees.

 - Add butter to a quarter sheet pan.
 Place in the oven for 2 minutes until butter has melted.
 Add garlic and nuts, stir to combine Place back into the oven and cook another 2-3 minutes until butter is sizzling and nuts are beginning to toast.

 - Remove pan from the oven, and add chicken broth, water, 1/2 teaspoon salt, and rice to the butter, garlic, and almonds.
 Stir to combine.
 Cover with foil and place back in the oven.
-Bake for 18 minutes and add asparagus and lemon zest.
+Bake for 18 minutes and then add asparagus and lemon zest.
 Stir to combine.
 Cover and cook another 8-10 minutes until almost all of the liquid has been absorbed.

 - Remove pan from the oven, remove the foil and toss with 1 tablespoon dill.
 Nestle Salmon portions on the rice.
 Season salmon liberally with salt and pepper.
 Place back in the oven and cook for 5 minutes.
 After 5 minutes, turn the oven up to broil and cook until Salmon is crispy, almonds are starting to turn brown, and rice is crispy on the edges, another 5-7 minutes.

 - While the salmon and rice cook.
 Add Greek yogurt, lemon juice, remaining 1/4 teaspoon salt and 2 teaspoons dill to a small bowl.
 Stir until combined.